lindsaykwardell/starcomgame.com/rules/guide/card-types.md

 There are four ship types - Fighter, Small, Medium, and Large.
 Each has a cost, attack, hit points, and speed.
 Some ships have other abilities written on them.
 Ships are the only cards that can move between systems.

-Ships are built at your [Homeworld](https://www.starcomgame.com/card-database?selectedCard=Homeworld) or in [Capital Systems](https://www.starcomgame.com/card-database?selectedCard=Drummond), and are placed on the side of the system card closest to you.
+Ships are built in your [Homeworld](https://www.starcomgame.com/card-database?selectedCard=Homeworld) or in [Capital Systems](https://www.starcomgame.com/card-database?selectedCard=Drummond), and are placed on the side of the system card closest to you.
 Ships are placed on the board with their text facing their controller.
 Ships can move (jump) between systems equal to their speed; a ship with a speed of 1 can jump to another system once per turn.

 You can only control a number of ships equal to the total number of developments you control.
 If your number of developments is equal to or less than the number of ships you control, you cannot build more ships.